gem/oq-engine/doc/adv-manual/common-mistakes.rst

 have seen cases when setting setting ``pointsource_distance = 0``
 changed the result in the hazard maps only by 0.1% and gained an order of magnitude of speedup.
 You have to check on a case by case basis.

+The ``pointsource_distance`` is also crucial when using the `point source gridding`_ approximation: then it can be used to speedup calculations even when the nodal plane and hypocenter distributions are trivial and no speedup would be expected.

 NB: the ``pointsource_distance`` approximation has changed a lot across engine releases and you should not expect it to give always the same